bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

-addresses][]{:#term-unique-address}{:.term} when accepting payments or creating change outputs can be combined with other techniques discussed later, such as CoinJoin or merge avoidance, to make it extremely difficult to use the block chain by itself to reliably track how users receive and spend their satoshis.
+addresses][]{:#term-unique-address}{:.term} when accepting payments or creating change outputs can be combined with other techniques discussed later, such as CoinJoin or merge avoidance, to make it extremely difficult to use the blockchain by itself to reliably track how users receive and spend their satoshis.

 Avoiding key reuse can also provide security against attacks which might